Making it Look Easy with Amanda Eisel

 Boundaries are enabling constraints.
 They may feel like restrictions, but they actually free you to be present in the places you’ve chosen to be.
 Both your life and your career are marathons, not sprints.
 Setting boundaries helps you pace yourself to avoid burnout while remaining committed to excellence.

-In practice, this might look like setting time boundaries.
-You might decide work ends by 5:00pm, which means you’ll turn off notifications, close your laptop, and be fully present with your family after that time.
+In practice, this may look like setting time boundaries.
+You might decide work ends by 5:00pm, which means you’ll turn off notifications, close your laptop, and be fully present with your family in the evenings.

-Whatever it looks like for you, get clear on your boundaries so you can remain present in the things you’ve given your “yes” to.
+Whatever it looks like for you, get clear on your boundaries to remain present in the things you’ve given your “yes” to.

 You’ve probably heard the phrase, “It’s lonely at the top.”
 Amanda has experienced that for sure, but the solution is surprisingly simple.
 She shares, “Leadership can be a lonely job.
 But the minute you start to talk to people, it feels a lot easier and the answer of where to go becomes pretty clear.”